matthewbub/golang-file-watcher-prototype/services/angus/readme.md

 This is a simple tool that watches a directory for changes and commits them to git.

+> NOTE: This is a work in progress, and is not perfect.
+You'll need to actually be within `./services/angus` to run it the script.
+I'll fix this soon.

-NOTE: It is intended to be used with the [content](../content) directory of this project and hasn't been tested with any other directory.
+> NOTE: It is intended to be used with the [content](../content) directory of this project and hasn't been tested with any other directory.

 ## CLI Flags